GoogleCloudPlatform/cloud-spanner-samples/.github/docs/contributing.md

 # How to Contribute

-We'd love to accept your patches and contributions to existing samples in this project.
+We welcome updates and patches to existing sample applications from all contributors.
-New sample applications are reserved to Google employees only for the time being.
+For net new sample applications, however, we're currently only accepting contributions from Google employees to ensure alignment with the project.
 To submit a patch, there are just a few small guidelines you need to follow.

 ## Contributor License Agreement